 Contrary to popular belief, many EMS personnel have issues dealing with vomit and other bodily fluids.
 It’s not uncommon for an EMS provider to blow chunks on a scene or in the truck with a patient on the stretcher while the EMS provider is sitting in the airway seat.

 - Paramedics, well aware of human fragility, want to live life to the fullest.

 Um…Maybe?
 I wasn’t aware that knowing about human fragility and wanting to fully live life were that connected.
 But hey, as long as it sounds good on a bumper sticker or t-shirt, right?

 - They excel in the area of mouth-to-mouth.

 Well, kind of.
-There isn’t ever any actual “mouth to mouth” in the EMS field anymore; people are gross and disease-ridden.
+There isn’t ever any actual “mouth-to-mouth” in the EMS field anymore; people are gross and disease-riddled.
 It would be more accurate to say that we excel in the area of placing special breathing tubes in the mouths/throats of people and using bag devices.
 But mentioning special tubes and bags could also be considered a little euphemistic.

 - Paramedics know the importance of timeliness.
 If you can’t stand tardiness, a paramedic just might be for you.
 In their line of work, time is always of the essence.

 Negative, Ghost Rider.
 Yes, timing is important, but like all other fields of work, plenty of people in EMS have no concept of time whatsoever.

 - Not confident behind the wheel?
 Your date will likely be a good driver — and have a pretty great sense of direction, too.